Hackathon-for-Good/Data-Documentation/docs/h4gTH-blockchain-aganist-misinformation.md

 License:
 NDA required:

-!> You can get access the datasets in the repository.
+!> You can get access the datasets on November 15th.

 ## Here are 20 other datasets across different themes accessible in the data repository.

-!> You can get access the datasets in the repository.
+!> You can get access the datasets on November 15th.